 I’m not a racist!

 When I was 19-years-old I went on a Spring Break trip to the Harambee Center in Pasadena, CA. We spent the week working in different parts of the city, doing home visits with families in Watts, and discussing various issues relating to race and justice.
 On our first night of the trip I remember listening to a white man talk about race and he opened with this line to a group of 50 college students, the vast majority of whom were white: “You are all racists.
 Every last one of you.”

 Obviously not one for easing into things, that guy.
 I was sitting near the back and I remember thinking, “WHAT???
 Are you kidding me with this?
 I am not a racist.
 My high school boyfriend was totally Korean.
 How could I be a racist if I dated someone who wasn’t white?
-I don’t think so.
 No way.”